-Before clients can use Desktop Integration Suite (DIS) with Oracle Content Server, make sure the CoreWebDAV component is enabled, if not already enabled, and enable the Folders_g and DesktopTag components.
+Before clients can use Desktop Integration Suite (DIS) with Oracle Content Server, you need to make sure the CoreWebdav system component is enabled, and you need to enable the DesktopIntegrationSuite, DesktopTag,

-You might also want to enable EmailMetadata, which maps email message fields to email metadata fields, and RMAEmail, which provides email metadata fields and distribution lists.
+FolderStructureArchive, and Folders_g components.
+You can also enable EmailMetadata, which maps email message fields to email metadata fields.